YanivBah/BankAPI/readme.md

 Bank API is a API using [Express](https://expressjs.com/) for Node.js.
 This API allow to create new users, update them and more.

+For Postman collection to ease the writing of urls [Click Me!](https://documenter.getpostman.com/view/14812814/TzJsexaw)

 ## Docs

 #### Get user / all users